GRID/ROR transition FAQ

 GRID published its final public released on 16 Sep 2021: https://doi.org/10.6084/m9.figshare.16685428

-This GRID release contains ROR IDs for all new GRID records, so that users can easily map from GRID to ROR.
+The final GRID release contains ROR IDs for every GRID record in that release, so that users can easily map from GRID to ROR.

 A corresponding ROR dataset was released on 23 Sep 2021: https://doi.org/10.5281/zenodo.5534443

 This ROR release contains all new/updated records from the final GRID release.
 Additionally, a simplified CSV file with the ROR ID, name, country and GRID ID from each record is available at https://doi.org/10.5281/zenodo.5534785